jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 My research is aimed at reducing societal risks from AI.
 I’m particularly concerned about emerging risks from frontier AI systems.

-I try to inform high-stakes decisions by policymakers (e.g. the UK government) and frontier AI developers (e.g. OpenAI, Google DeepMind, and Anthropic).
+With my research, I try to inform high-stakes decisions by policymakers (e.g. the UK government) and frontier AI developers (e.g. OpenAI, Google DeepMind, and Anthropic).

 I currently focus on: